orendon/vagrant-rails/README.md

 - ImageMagick
 - Redis and Memcached

-Tested using Vagrant 1.6.2 and Virtualbox 4.3.10
+>Tested using Vagrant 1.6.2 and Virtualbox 4.3.10

+#Usage
+Just clone or add this files to your project and run `vagrant up` (it will take a while)

+Grab some coffee and then run `vagrant ssh` to access your rails box

+#Requirements
+It requires vagrant and virtualbox to be previously installed